Surfshark is a powerful VPN which comes crammed with features, runs on almost anything, and has some of the best download speeds around.

-Oh, there’s also URL and ad blocking, P2P support on most servers, VPN chaining (use two servers for one hop), split tunneling, the company's own zero-knowledge DNS servers, and 24/7 support via email and live chat if anything goes wrong.
+Oh, there’s also ad and malicious URL blocking, P2P support on most servers, VPN chaining (use two servers for one hop), split tunneling, the company's own zero-knowledge DNS servers, and 24/7 support via email and live chat if anything goes wrong.

-Surfshark's seven-day free trial for Android, iOS and Mac gives you some time to sample the service for yourself.
-We'd like something longer, with Windows support, too, but it seems unfair to complain when many providers have no trials at all.
+Surfshark's 7-day free trial for Android, iOS and Mac gives you some time to sample the service for yourself.
+We'd like something for Windows users, too, but it seems unfair to complain when many providers have no trials at all.

-Surfshark even delivers more than you'd expect with its range of payment methods, with support for credit cards, PayPal, cryptocurrencies, Amazon Pay, Google Pay and Ali Pay.
+Surfshark even delivers more than you'd expect with its range of payment methods, with support for credit cards, PayPal, cryptocurrencies, Amazon Pay and Google Pay.